 Airy-fairy as it may seem, this energy is made up of real linguistics stuff like sounds, syllables, rhythm, word order and inflection.

 Of course, words you hear are much easier to interpret.
 You have the voice, facial expressions and body language to help you decode the meaning.
 But written words?
 They can be a little trickier…

-So, how can you boost the energy of your writing to get your intended message across?
+So, how can you boost the energy of your writing to get your message across so your readers FEEL it?
 Try these:

 - WHO ARE YOU?